Biometrics Institute Congress and Biometrics Week

 28 October-31 October

 The Biometrics Institute Congress has established itself as the meeting place for the international biometrics community to gather annually in London.
 It provides an independent platform for off-the-record discussion among the institute’s global multi-stakeholder community.

 In 2018, around 300 representatives from over 30 nations came to the Congress.
 This is a must-attend week of events, organised by the independent, impartial and international Biometrics Institute.

-This year’s Congress will be held on the 29-30 October as part of our Biometrics Week, running from 28 October-31 October.
+This year’s Congress will be held on the 29-30 October as part of our Biometrics Week, running from 28-31 October.

 - Responsible & ethical use – What does this really mean?
 What kind of world to do we want to live in?
 How can we influence the direction technology developments are taking?
 How do we balance security, privacy and convenience?